Fishing / Angling

 - Tailers or gaff hooks are illegal to possess in National Parks.

-- Possession of fishing equipment that is illegal or having fishing equipment near streams during closed seasons can result in seizure.
+- Possession of fishing equipment that is illegal or having fishing equipment near streams during closed seasons can result in seizure of said equipment.

 - It is unlawful to fish with a line having more than one artificial fly or other type of bait (or any combination) attached.
 Lure/fly or bait cannot be capable of catching more than one fish at a time.

 - It is unlawful to fish with a lure that has more than two single hooks or two gang hooks, or a single hook and one gang hook.
 Gang hooks cannot have more than three hooks on them.

 - It is unlawful to fish with an artificial fly attached to a spinning device or natural bait.